leeleanlean/leeleanlean/README.md

 -->
 **❤️️ About Me**

-Hi there, I am lismill living in 🇨🇳 Shanghai👋
+Hi there, I am lean living in 🇨🇳 Shanghai👋

 * Front-End Engineer
 * WeChat: CrazyLean